laoguowangCP/godot-statechart-sharp/docs/manual.md

   - A shallow history points to parent's substate(s), once active till last exit of parent state.
 With compound parent, it points to the sibling once active (or parent's initial state, if parent has never been active before).
 With parallel parent, it points to all the non-history siblings.
   - A deep history points to leaf state(s) descendant to parent, once active till last exit of parent state.
 It makes parent state find shallow history recursively onto its descendants.

-Here's several tips you may need when using state node:

-- Better not append substate to history: state, transition, reaction won't function as history's child.
-However, you may occasionally assign a history's substate as a transition target, which will cause unexpected behavior.
-- Better not append shallow history to a parallel state.
-Targeting such history works, but targeting the parallel parent will do the same.
-- Express state with signals and other nodes, not inheritance:
+With "bare" states given, they won't do anything themself even when active.
+State is expressed with signals, and composited nodes:

+- Reaction node is used as a state's child, to express what state will do.
+- Transition node is used as a state's child, to express how state transits.
 - State provides `Enter`/`Exit` signals, which will be emitted when state is set active/unactive during a transition.
-  - Transition node is used as a state's child, to represent how this state transits to the other.
-  - Reaction node is used as a state's child, to express what an active state will do.

 | Property | Description |
 | ---- | ---- |